 What is "Just-In-Time Learning"?
 It is walking down to the desk of a more experienced co-worker to ask for a solution when you get stuck on a project.
 It is looking up Wikipedia when you come across a novel concept during your browsing sessions.
 It is calling up mom when you want advice on a recipe.

 Just-in-time learning is having access to knowledge just when you need it.
-It is not having to wait till the public library opens or you can catch hold of a subject matter expert.
+It is not having to wait till the formal training happens or you can catch hold of a subject matter expert.

 The concept has its origins in the world of manufacturing.
 In the manufacturing industry, efforts are made to lessen inventory costs and reduce wastage by perfectly synchronizing the manufacturing and distribution of products to the exact time when these are needed.